-Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low Carb Diet
+Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low-Carb Diet

 “‘We’ll put you gals over there because we don’t want to see you and you probably don’t want to be seen,'” she said.

-But while Melissa is fierce in her belief that women of all sizes and shapes deserve to be able to choose beautiful clothes that flatter their figures, she’s also devoted to her low carb diet.
+But while Melissa is fierce in her belief that women of all sizes and shapes deserve to be able to choose beautiful clothes that flatter their figures, she’s also devoted to her low-carb diet.
 However, Shape quoted a source close to McCarthy who revealed that Melissa is “not obsessed with dieting; she’s looking for a happy medium.”

-Noting that McCarthy credits her weight loss to a high protein diet, the publication’s insider also said that Melissa began her diet because of her children.
+Noting that McCarthy credits her weight loss to a high-protein diet, the publication’s insider also said that Melissa began her diet because of her children.

 “She realized she wasn’t being as healthy as she could be,” said the source.